UPPMAX/R-matlab-julia-HPC/docs/matlab/MatlabGUIslurm.md

 % Run the job on CPU
 j = c.batch(@myfunction, N_out_values, {input1, input2, ...}, 'pool', N_workers')
 % alternatively, j=batch(c, @myfunction, N_out_values, {input1, input2, ...}, 'pool', N_workers')
-% Wait till the job has finished.
+% Wait until the job has finished.
 Use j.State if you just want to poll the
 % status and be able to do other things while waiting for the job to finish. j.wait
 % Fetch the result after the job has finished